Calabi-Yau Deformations and Negative Cyclic Homology: Introduction

 where $\bar{\mathfrak{C}}^\bullet(A)$ is the (shifted) Hochschild cochain complex of $A$.
 As is well-known, $\bar{\mathfrak{C}}^\bullet(A)$ controls the deformation theory of $A$ as algebra.
 The morphism $\phi$ corresponds to ``forgetting $\eta$'' as is explained in \S\ref{ref-9-47}.

 The next result is the construction of an explicit quasi-isomorphism of complexes

 between $\mathfrak{D}^\bullet(A,\eta)$ and the shifted negative cyclic complex $\CC^-_\bullet(A)$.
-As a result we obtain the following information about the deformation theory of Calabi-Yau algebras. \begin{theorem} \begin{enumerate} \item The tangent space to the deformation space of a $d$-Calabi-Yau algebra is $\HC^-_{d-2}(A)$. \item The obstructions against deforming a $d$-Calabi-Yau algebra are in $\ker(\HC^-_{d-3}(A)\rightarrow \HC^{\text{per}}_{d-3}(A))$. \end{enumerate} \end{theorem} The first statement is a formal consequence of \eqref{ref-1.2-1}.
+As a result we obtain the following information about the deformation theory of Calabi-Yau algebras. \begin{theorem} \begin{enumerate} \item The tangent space to the deformation space of a $d$-Calabi-Yau algebra is $\HC^-_{d-2}(A)$. \item The obstructions against deforming a $d$-Calabi-Yau algebra are in the kernel of the canonical map from $\HC^-_{d-3}(A)$ to periodic cyclic homology $\HC^{\text{per}}_{d-3}(A)$. \end{enumerate} \end{theorem} The first statement is a formal consequence of \eqref{ref-1.2-1}.
 The second statement is Theorem \ref{ref-12.1-70} below.
 It follows in particular that if $\HC_{d-3}^-(A)\rightarrow \HC^{\text{per}}_{d-3}(A)$ is injective then the deformation theory of $A$ as Calabi-Yau algebra is unobstructed.
 This happens for example if $d\le 3$ (see Corollary \ref{ref-12.5-74} and Lemma \ref{ref-12.6-75} below).

-Our next result is the description of the Lie bracket on $\HC_\bullet(A)$ induced by \eqref{ref-1.2-1}: \begin{theorem} (Theorem \ref{ref-10.2-51} below) The Lie bracket on negative cyclic homology induced by \eqref{ref-1.2-1} is the ``string topology'' Lie bracket introduced in \cite{Menichi} by Menichi. \end{theorem} Let us now specialize to the case where $A$ is commutative.
+Our next result is the description of the Lie bracket on $\HC_\bullet^-(A)$ induced by \eqref{ref-1.2-1}: \begin{theorem} (Theorem \ref{ref-10.2-51} below) The Lie bracket on negative cyclic homology induced by \eqref{ref-1.2-1} is the ``string topology'' Lie bracket introduced in \cite{Menichi} by Menichi. \end{theorem} Let us now specialize to the case where $A$ is commutative.
 Let $T^{\poly,\bullet}(A)$ be the Lie algebra of poly-vector fields on $A$.
 Then $\eta$ in \eqref{ref-1.1-0} may be interpreted as a volume form (see \S\ref{ref-11-59} below).
 Let $\divu$ be the divergence operator on $T^{\poly,\bullet}(A)$ associated to $\eta$.
 Using Willwacher's ``formality for cyclic chains'' \cite{Willwacher1} (see also \cite{Dolgushev,Shoikhet2,Tsygan}) we show that there is an isomorphism

 in the homotopy category of DG-Lie algebras which fits in a commutative diagram